Child and Adolescent Psychiatry (CAP)-1 Year

 Outpatient Child and Adolescent Psychiatry rotation

 Many of the core activities at Dartmouth Hitchcock Medical Center parallel those in the CAP-1 year.
-CAP-2 residents continue seeing new patients in the Consultation and Evaluation Clinic to broaden the depth and breadth of their evaluation experience.
+CAP-2 fellows continue seeing new patients in the Consultation and Evaluation Clinic to broaden the depth and breadth of their evaluation experience.
 They are, however, granted increased levels of autonomy to see patients without direct supervision.

 Autism Spectrum Disorder and Neuro-Developmental Psychiatry Clinics